gdinwiddie/EquineHoroscope/README.md

 In the long run, we want to cache in a database so it persists across reboots.
 I *could* write a test that forces this.
 I've done it before, though, and find it a bit artificial.
 I don't necessarily need to turn all my architectural into business-facing tests.
 For me, it's good enough that my tests show the ultimate behavior is unchanged with a different mechanism.

 The database cache has been test-driven using the Apache Derby (https://db.apache.org/derby/) database engine.

+Now we substitute this cache for the in-memory one, and relegate the in-memory cache just for testing